Seated Calf Raise: Muscles Worked, How To Do, Form

 You can gradually increase the weight and/or reps as you get stronger and your muscles adapt to the exercise.

-For beginners, it’s important to start with a weight that is comfortable for you and not to push too hard.
+For beginners, it’s important to start with a comfortable weight and not to push too hard.

 Are seated calf raises better than standing?

-It’s hard to say which exercise is better, as it depends on the individual’s goals and muscle strength.
+It’s hard to say which exercise is better, depending on the individual’s goals and muscle strength.

-If you’re looking to target and strengthen your soleus muscle, seated calf raise will be more beneficial, whereas if you’re looking to target and strengthen your gastrocnemius muscle, standing calf raise will be more beneficial.
+If you’re looking to target and strengthen your soleus muscle, a seated calf raise will be more beneficial, whereas a standing calf raise will be more beneficial if you’re looking to target and strengthen your gastrocnemius muscle.

-In fact, it is recommended to include both exercises in your workout routine to target both muscle groups and get the most benefits.
+Including both exercises in your workout routine is recommended to target both muscle groups and get the most benefits.

 How to Do Seated Calf Raises at Home?

-You can do seated calf raises at home by using a chair and a heavy object on top of your knees.
+You can do seated calf raises at home using a chair and a heavy object on your knees.
 Home workout enthusiasts have been known to use water jugs or books, while dumbbells and weight plates are the standard.

 References